 What Oil is the Best Oil?

 Before 2009, Toyota recommended the use of 5W-30 oil in their Corollas.
 From 2009 and onward, the recommendation changed from 5W-30 to 0W-20.
-The reasons for this comes down to tighter tolerances in engine manufacturing processes and fuel economy.
+The reasons for this come down to tighter tolerances in engine manufacturing processes and fuel economy.
 In fact, in some cases, Toyotas sold in other countries (such as Australia) specify the use of 5W-30 engine oil, since the mandated fuel economy requirements have not yet been tightened there.
 Also, often if a vehicle will be used for towing, 5W-30 oil is recommended in order to increase the engine life.

 For these reasons, the following oil types are recommended based on the year of the vehicle.